alexmohr/worf/README.md

 ## Additional functionality compared to Wofi (planed)
 * Support passing 'hidden' parameters that are not visible in the launcher but will be returned to the application
 * Window switcher for hyprland
+* All arguments expect show are supported by config and args

+### New config / command line options
+* fuzzy-length: Defines how long a string must be to be considered for fuzzy match
+* row-box-orientation: Allows aligning values vertically to place the label below the icon

+### New Styling options
+* `label`: Allows styling the label
+* `row`: Allows styling to row, mainly used to disable hover effects

 ## Breaking changes to Wofi
 * Runtime behaviour is not guaranteed to be the same and won't ever be, this includes error messages and themes.